Text Features: Definition, Examples, and How to Use Them

 Diagrams in your writing can include tables, graphs, and charts.
 They should all be properly labeled to help the reader understand them well and avoid referencing the wrong ones especially when similar diagrams are used severally.

-The writer should always refer to how a diagram is labeled when they want readers to look at them for reference.
+The writer should always refer to how a diagram is labeled when they want readers to look at it for reference.

 Diagrams in any piece of writing have different labeling ways.
 For example, the x-axis and the y-axis in graphs should be well labeled.
 Labeling diagrams help readers identify parts of a diagram and apply their concept of understanding.